Prince George of Wales: Infancy

-George was born at 4:24 pm on 22 July 2013 at St Mary's Hospital, London, during the reign of his paternal great-grandmother, Queen Elizabeth II, as the eldest child of Prince William and Catherine, then known as Duke and Duchess of Cambridge.
+George was born at 4:24 pm on 22 July 2013 at St Mary's Hospital, London, during the reign of his paternal great-grandmother, Queen Elizabeth II.
+He is the eldest child of Prince William and Catherine (then known as Duke and Duchess of Cambridge).
+He has a younger sister and brother, Princess Charlotte and Prince Louis.
 His birth was announced by press release and followed by the display of a traditional easel in the forecourt of Buckingham Palace.
 Celebrations were staged in the United Kingdom and other Commonwealth realms and the newborn was widely hailed as a future king in the majority of British newspapers.
 His name was announced as George Alexander Louis on 24 July.

 George was third in the line of succession to the British throne at the time of his birth.
-For the first time since the reign of Queen Victoria, three generations in direct line of succession to the British throne were alive at the same time: George; his father, William; and his grandfather, Charles.
+For the first time since the reign of Queen Victoria, three generations in direct line of succession to the British throne were alive at the same time, all descended from Elizabeth II: George; his father, William; and his grandfather, Charles.

 George was christened on 23 October by the archbishop of Canterbury, Justin Welby, in the Chapel Royal at St James's Palace.
-(Note: His godparents are: Oliver Baker, Emilia Jardine-Paterson, Earl Grosvenor (now Duke of Westminster), Jamie Lowther-Pinkerton, Julia Samuel, William van Cutsem and Zara Tindall (his paternal first cousin once removed).)
+(Note: His godparents are: Oliver Baker, Emilia Jardine-Paterson, Earl Grosvenor (later Duke of Westminster), Jamie Lowther-Pinkerton, Julia Samuel, William van Cutsem and Zara Tindall (his paternal first cousin once removed).)